Nikhil2408/Building-a-Kubernetes-Cluster-Manually-i.e.-without-using-kubeadm/README.md

 * kube-controller-manager
 * kube-scheduler

+In this step we will install each component of control plane on each controller node.
 The below commands must be executed on both the controller nodes.

 <h4> Create a confiuration directory </h4>